DTA-UIT/Detect-COVID19_Pneumonia/README.md

 - [An Vo](https://github.com/vokhanhan25)
 - [Dang Vu](https://github.com/twelcone/)
 #### Dataset's description
-In this research, we use [COVIDx dataset](https://github.com/lindawangg/COVID-Net) [2] - which is a widely used dataset in recent research about COVID-19 nowadays.
-COVIDx Datset is a dataset synthesized from many a different source, which are in details: Cohen et al. [3], Chung [4], Chung [5], Radiological Society of North America [5],and Radiological Society of North America [6].
+In this research, we use [COVIDx dataset](https://github.com/lindawangg/COVID-Net) - which is a widely used dataset in recent research about COVID-19 nowadays.
 Additionally, this dataset also provides an image extension transfer tool: from `.mri` into `.jpg`.
 And the author moreover provide a code to support data pre-processing and getting rid of unnecessary part for synthesized data.
 #### Method
 We proposed using *diagnostic imaging*, which is an approach using Chest X-ray (CXR) image.
 This is due to its lower cost and faster testing time in comparison with Real-time Polymerase Chain Reaction (RT PCR) or Computed Tomography (CT) Image.